rekalogika/rekalogika.dev/docs/mapper/00-intro.md

   writes only to public properties, getters, setters.
 Does not instantiate objects without their constructor.
 * Constructor initialization.
+* Supports immutable setters, also known as wither methods.
 * Handles nested objects.
 * Handles recursion and circular references.
 * Inheritance support.
 Maps to abstract classes and interfaces using an inheritance map attribute.
 * Maps to and from `stdClass`, objects extending `stdClass`, and other objects with dynamic properties (`#[AllowDynamicProperties]`).
+* Specify the source or target using property path.
 * Maps an object to an array, and vice versa.
+* Support for variadic setters and constructors.
 * Support for third-party objects: Doctrine Collections, Symfony Uid, Ramsey UUID.
+* DateTime timezone and format conversion.

 ### Custom Mapping

 * Override the mapping of a specific property using a custom property mapper.